Prepare for your visit

-Protein solutions should be monodisperse and concentrated to at least 5-10 mg/ml if possible without aggregation.
-It is a good idea to bring at least some unconcentrated sample to test for concentration-induced aggregation.
-You should check monodipsersity using dynamic light scattering (DLS), if available.
-Purifying your sample on a size-exclusion column is highly desirable.
-Even with pure proteins it may be necessary to experiment to find the best conditions under which the protein is monodisperse and well folded.
-Sometimes proteins will aggregate rapidly after purification and must be purified on site.
-Protein samples have been frozen successfully for shipment, but users should not assume their proteins will necessarily freeze well.
+Samples should be monodisperse and at a high enough concentration (see next section for details).
+For batch SAXS, it is a good idea to bring at least some unconcentrated sample to test for concentration-induced aggregation.
+You should check monodispersity using dynamic light scattering (DLS), if available.
+Purifying by size-exclusion chromatography is highly recommended, though sometimes, pure proteins will aggregate rapidly afterwards.
+It may be necessary to test different conditions under which the protein is monodisperse and well behaved.
+Protein samples have been frozen successfully for shipment, but users should not assume their proteins will freeze-thaw well.

-We strongly suggest that you measure your concentration as accurately as possible!
-Molecular weight estimates based on known concentration are valuable indicators of sample monodipsersity, oligomeric state, and can help diagnose problems with mixtures.
-A280 UV sample measurements are possible at the beamline, if needed.
+Molecular weight estimates based on known concentrations are valuable indicators of sample monodispersity, oligomeric state, and can help diagnose problems with mixtures.
+A280 measurements can be conducted in the S7 chemistry lab.

-It is advisable to collect data at several (at least 3) different concentrations and extrapolate to infinite dilution if necessary.
+Collecting data at several (at least 3) different concentrations will allow you to extrapolate to infinite dilution if necessary.
 Alternatively, you can combine a dilute curve (small-angle part) with a concentrated curve (wide-angle part).
-Concentration does not effect the wide angle part of the scattering curve.
+Concentration does not affect the wide angle part of the scattering curve.

 What sample concentrations do I need?

-Actual time for data collection is hard to estimate because there are so many variables.
-With our new capillary-flow cell, we can now take much longer exposures than before without radiation damage.
-This can dramatically improve data quality, but it also will reduce the number of samples that can be examined in the time available.
-Currently we are recommending at least ten 1 second exposures per sample, so the total exposure would be 10 seconds.
+Actual time for data collection is hard to estimate because there are many variables.
+Currently, we are recommending at least ten 1 second exposures per sample, so the total exposure would be 10 seconds.
 Each protein you examine will include a buffer exposure of equal length and at least 3 concentrations.
 You may use the same buffer profile for multiple proteins, if you like.
-But, it is *very* wise to re-take the buffer periodically.
+But, it is *very* wise to re-take the buffer periodically (every 4 samples or so) as the capillary background can change slowly with use.
 You may wish to expose dilute solutions for longer using larger sample volumes.
-You should also factor in sample cell rinse and dry time between different proteins, which will add ~2.5 min.
-Spinning samples prior to data collection requires 5-10 min at 14,000 rpm, but sample spinning and dilution can be done simultaneously with data collection.
+Spinning samples prior to data collection requires 5-10 min at 14,000 rpm, but can be done simultaneously with data collection.

 Potential problems